Job Title – Advocate Supervisor (Monterey Park)

 - Understanding of the principles and practices of community agencies and community resources and their role in the treatment of at-risk children.

 - Supervisory experience overseeing staff and/or volunteers in relevant capacity.

 Applicants should send a resume, salary requirements and cover letter outlining how they meet the specific requirements of the position to Olivia@ExpertEffect.com.
 Only applicants whose resumes are selected for an interview will be contacted.

 Please note that the selected candidates will be required to submit to a full Livescan and background check.

-CASA of Los Angeles promotes equal opportunity for all employees and applicants.
+CASA of Los Angeles (CASA/LA) is an Equal Opportunity Employer and is committed to fostering diversity within its staff.
+CASA/LA promotes equal opportunity for all employees and applicants.
 In doing so, we comply with local, state, and federal laws and regulations to ensure an equal employment opportunity for everyone.
 We don’t discriminate in employment opportunities or practices on the basis of race, ancestry, color, religion, gender, sexual orientation, gender identity, national origin, age, disability, citizenship, military service obligation, veteran status or any other basis protected by federal, state or local laws.
 Our policies and personnel practices are intended to ensure that all of us are treated equally with regard to recruiting, hiring, and advancement, and our decisions on employment are made to further the principle of equal employment opportunities for employees.

 CASA/LA is an equal opportunity employer committed to a diverse and inclusive workforce.
 In addition, the company will consider for employment qualified applicants with criminal histories in a manner consistent with the requirements of the Los Angeles Fair Chance Initiative for Hiring.